BioComputingUP/mocafe/docs/source/demo_doc/angiogenesis_2d.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 161-162

-Then, as seen in previous examples, we initialize the MPI comm, the process root, the log level and the data folder
+Then, as seen in previous examples, we initialize the MPI _comm, the process root, the log level and the data folder

 ..
 GENERATED FROM PYTHON SOURCE LINES 162-173

 .. code-block:: default

-    comm = fenics.MPI.comm_world
+    comm = fenics.MPI._comm_world
     rank = comm.Get_rank()
     # only process 0 logs
     fenics.parameters["std_out_all_processes"] = False